datakid/django-tutorial/tute_2.rst

       indentation of the function definition being one level in from class definition.
 The **SELF** is how the function knows which object's variables to use when doing it's actions.
+    * In case you missed it, the return line will return the string for the object as defined by "firstname lastname" or "<first> <last>".
+As we would expect.
+    * This special function is an identity reference on an object and is very very useful, as we will see later.
+Don't worry, I'll point it out when it happens.

 TODO: Is it worth making the analogy to spreadsheets?